Chiral expansion of moments of quark distributions: Chiral behaviour of quark distribution moments

-To develop chiral perturbation theory extrapolation formulae for the quark distribution moments, we consider the relevant terms of the effective Lagrange density, from which Feynman rules may be derived.

-The interactions of the octet baryons, decuplet baryons and mesons with no operator insertions are encoded in the following terms of the usual effective Lagrangian~\cite{Jenkins:1990jv}:

-The twist-two operators $\mathcal{O}$ must also be represented within the framework of chiral effective field theory.
-These representations differ for the spin-independent and spin-dependent moments.
-We point out that the following expressions differ from those of other works~\cite{Chen:2001gra,Chen:2001eg,Arndt:2001ye} by factors of the baryon mass $M_B$.
+It should be noted that the expressions given in the following sections differ from those of other works~\cite{Chen:2001gra,Chen:2001eg,Arndt:2001ye} by factors of the baryon mass $M_B$.
 We have chosen our convention so as to make dimensionless the unknown coefficients, $\alpha^{(n)}$, $\beta^{(n)}$, $\sigma^{(n)}$, $b_i^{(n)}$, which appear in the effective matrix elements.